harlan-zw/wp-keystone/README.md

 #### **Boilerplate Instructions**

 First Run a search & replace for the following:
- - Your site url: `local.boilerplate.com` -> local.your-domain
+ - Your site url: `local.wp-keystone` -> local.your-domain
- - Your project title: `Wordpress Boilerplate` -> Your Project Name
+ - Your project title: `Wordpress Keystone` -> Your Project Name
- - Your project slug (docker): `project-slug` -> your-project-slug
+ - Your project slug (docker): `wp-keystone` -> your-project-slug

 Then delete this section from the readme.